TABLE OF CONTENTS

 In fact, there are many HIV patients and doctors that have found out that the use of medical marijuana is the answer to stimulating the appetite, diminishing nausea and maintain their daily regimen so that they can live a somewhat normal life.
 The results are sometimes quite dramatic.
 Some HIV patients have actually gained as much as forty pounds in weight in only a few weeks.

 The Side Kick

 You can learn about the various cannabis laws in different states before you make a decision to move.
-Take a course at the Cannabis Training University to learn more.
+Take the marijuana courses at the Cannabis Training University to learn more.